 The Ghanaian Petroleum Law currently governs the upstream Ghanaian oil and natural gas regulatory regime and sets out the policy and framework for industry participants.
 All petroleum found in its natural state within Ghana is deemed to be national property and is to be developed on behalf of the people of Ghana.
 GNPC is empowered to carry out exploration and development work either on its own or in association with local or foreign contractors.
 Companies who wish to gain rights to explore and produce in Ghana can only do so by entering into a petroleum agreement with Ghana and GNPC.
 The law requires for the terms of the petroleum agreement to be negotiated and agreed between GNPC and oil and gas companies.
 The Parliament of Ghana has final approval rights over the negotiated petroleum agreement.
-Ghana's Ministry of Energy represents the state in its executive capacity.
-The Petroleum Commission is the regulatory body for the upstream petroleum industry and the advisor to the Ministry of Energy.
-GNPC has rights to undertake petroleum operations in any acreage declared open by Ghana's Ministry of Energy.
-As well, when petroleum operations are undertaken by GNPC in association with contracts, GNPC has a carried interest in each petroleum agreement and, following the declaration of any commercial discovery, such carried interest is typically subject to increase by a certain agreed upon amount at the option of GNPC.
+Ghana's Ministry of Petroleum represents the state in its executive capacity.
+The Petroleum Commission is the regulatory body for the upstream petroleum industry and the advisor to the Ministry of Petroleum.
+GNPC has rights to undertake petroleum operations in any acreage declared open by Ghana's Ministry of Petroleum.
+As well, when petroleum operations are undertaken by GNPC under a petroleum contract, GNPC has a carried interest in each petroleum agreement and, following the declaration of any commercial discovery, such carried interest is typically subject to increase by a certain agreed upon amount at the option of GNPC.
 Petroleum agreements are required to include certain domestic supply requirements, including the sale to Ghana of oil for consumption in Ghana at international market prices.

-The Ghanaian Petroleum Exploration and Production Act and our Ghanaian petroleum agreements contain provisions restricting the direct or indirect assignment or transfer of such petroleum agreements or interests thereunder without the prior written consent of GNPC and the Ministry of Energy.
-The Petroleum Exploration and Production Act also imposes certain restrictions on the direct or indirect transfer by a contractor of shares of its incorporated company in Ghana to a third party without the prior written consent of Ghana's Minister of Energy.
+The Ghanaian Petroleum Law and our Ghanaian petroleum agreements contain provisions restricting the direct or indirect assignment or transfer of such petroleum agreements or interests thereunder without the prior written consent of GNPC and the Ministry of Petroleum.
+The Ghanaian Petroleum Law also imposes certain restrictions on the direct or indirect transfer by a contractor of shares of its incorporated company in Ghana to a third party without the prior written consent of Ghana's Minister of Petroleum.
 The Ghanaian Tax Law may impose certain taxes upon the direct or indirect transfer of interests in the petroleum agreements or interests thereunder.